nagro2/AndroidWeather/README.md

 Android Astronomy app that obtains weather via Web API and displays conditions plus outlook for telescope observations.
+Indicates cloud cover and precipiataion as these directly affect telescopic observations, humidity as this can affect sky clarity, and wind conditions as they effect comfort.
+"Astronomy Outlook" is based on these conditions.
 Includes code from survivingwithandroid.com.